Envy-free matchings with cost-controlled quotas: Abstract

 \section{Abstract}

 We consider the problem of assigning agents to programs in the presence of two-sided preferences, commonly known as the Hospital Residents problem.
-In the standard setting each program has a rigid upper quota which cannot be violated.
-Motivated by applications where quotas may be flexible, we propose and study the problem of computing stable matchings under flexible quotas -- denoted as the ${\SMFQ}$ setting.
+In the standard setting each program has a rigid upper-quota which cannot be violated.
+Motivated by applications where quotas are governed by resource availability, we propose and study the problem of computing optimal matchings with cost-controlled quotas -- denoted as the ${\SMFQ}$ setting.

-In the $\SMFQ$ setting we have a cost associated with every program and these costs control the quotas.
-Our goal is to compute a stable matching that matches {\em all} agents and is optimal with respect to the cost criteria.
-We study two optimization problems with respect to the costs and show that there is a sharp contrast in the complexity status of the two optimization criteria.
-We also establish the connection of our model with the {\em stable extension} problem in an apparently different two-round setting of the stable matching problem.
-We show that our results in the $\SMFQ$ setting generalize the stable extension problem.
+In the $\SMFQ$ setting we have a cost associated with every program which denotes the cost of matching a single agent to the program.
+Our goal is to compute a matching that matches {\em all} agents, respects the preference lists of agents and programs and is optimal with respect to the cost criteria.
+We consider {\em envy-freeness} as a notion of optimality and study two optimization problems with respect to the costs -- minimize the total cost ($\SMFQUSET$) and minimize the maximum cost at a program ($\minmax$).
+We show that there is a sharp contrast in the complexity status of these two problems -- $\minmax$ is polynomial time solvable whereas $\SMFQUSET$ is $\NP$-hard and hard to approximate within a constant factor unless $\Poly=\NP$ even under severe restrictions.
+On the positive side, we present approximation algorithms for the $\SMFQUSET$ for the general case and a special hard case.
+We achieve the approximation guarantee for the special case via a technically involved linear programming (LP) based algorithm.
+We remark that our LP is for the general case of the problem.